+2016 Water Quality Report

+Covington Water District

+PWS ID# 416508

-A waterfall cascades down several tiers of light-colored rock, creating a series of pools.
-The water is clear and reflects the surrounding green forest.
-The forest is dense with various trees and foliage, with sunlight filtering through the leaves.
-The overall scene is natural and serene.
-2015 Water Quality Report Covington Water District Safe And Reliable Drinking Water Covington Water District is committed to providing our consumers with safe, reliable drinking water.
+Safe And Reliable Drinking Water

+Covington Water District is committed to providing our consumers with safe, reliable drinking water.

 Our goal is to continue improving our product by implementing cost effective measures such as source and distribution system improvements that enhance reliability and produce a level of water quality that exceeds federal and state drinking water standards.

 This commitment to safe and reliable drinking water combined with the investments into source and infrastructure improvements will have lasting benefits for current and future generations.

 Please take time to review this report and join us in appreciating the vital role water plays in all of our lives.

-Reliable Service and Commitment to You Covington Water District is proud to present your annual Water Quality Report.
-This edition summarizes the results of water quality testing completed from January through December of 2015.
+Reliable Service and Commitment to You

+Covington Water District is proud to present your annual Water Quality Report.
+This edition summarizes the results of water quality testing completed from January through December of 2016.
 The results contained in this report show that Covington Water District is providing safe potable water that meets or exceeds federal and state regulatory agency requirements.
 We hope the contents of this report are useful and informative.

-If you have any questions or concerns regarding the information contained in this report please contact Glenn Stockman, Operations Lead at 253-867-0944 or glenn.stockman@covingtonwater.com
+If you have any questions or concerns regarding the information contained in this report, please contact Glenn Stockman, Water Quality Lead at 253-867-0944 or [glenn.stockman@covingtonwater.com](mailto:glenn.stockman@covingtonwater.com).

-Sources Of Drinking Water The District's primary supply comes from the Green River in south King County.
+Sources Of Drinking Water

+The District's primary supply comes from the Green River in south King County.
 The Green River Watershed is a 231-square-mile forested area that serves as a collection point for melting snow and seasonal rainfall in an uninhabited area of the Cascade Mountains between Chinook and Snoqualmie passes.
 Tacoma Water owns land along the river, which accounts for approximately 11 percent of the watershed.

 Through agreements with other landowners, Tacoma limits access and carefully controls all activities within the watershed such as recreation, road maintenance and logging.
 Tacoma also owns and operates seven wells on the North Fork of the Green River within the watershed and takes water from those sources during periods when Green River water is unavailable due to high turbidity.

 Covington Water District supplements the Green River supply, also referred to as the Regional Water Supply System (RWSS), with its own ground water sources (wells).

 Howard Hanson Dam Green River Water Supply

-Partnership For The Community In 2010, RWSS Partners initiated the Green River Water Supply Filtration Project.
+Partnership For The Community

+In 2015, RWSS's Green River Water Supply Filtration Facility came online.
 The filtration facility is capable of treating up to 150 million gallons of water per day.
-The Green River Filtration Facility is currently online and providing filtered surface water with improved reliability and water quality including: - ❖ Protection against a broad range of contaminants, including giardia and cryptosporidium. - ❖ Improved taste, odor, and appearance of the water. - ❖ Reduced amounts of silt and sand entering the water system. - ❖ Minimized natural organic material, which helps reduce byproducts from disinfection processes.
+The Green River Filtration Facility provides filtered surface water with improved reliability and water quality including:

+- ❖ Protection against a broad range of contaminants, including giardia and cryptosporidium. - ❖ Improved taste, odor, and appearance of the water. - ❖ Reduced amounts of silt and sand entering the water system. - ❖ Minimized natural organic material, which helps reduce byproducts from the disinfection processes.

 Green River Filtration Facility